 You can learn more about SEL and how it can support character education here.

 Health & Wellness Programming

-As described above, you can learn a lot from a hug, not to mention, its absence.
+Also, you can learn a lot from a hug, not to mention, its absence.
 While in the context of this game a mutual hug may be viewed purely as a device to avoid being tagged, the two people involved must still want to engage with a hug to make it happen.
-You could play this game to help your group explore key SEL competencies such as respect for others, goal-setting and appreciating diversity.
+You could play this game to help your group explore key emotional intelligence competencies such as respect for others, empathy and appreciating diversity.